njuwjw/SNIFF/README.md

 ## Installation
 Dependencies:
-- Operating System: Ubuntu Desktop == 22.04.3 LTS
+- Operating System: Ubuntu Desktop >== 22.04.3 LTS

->Our software can run directly on a computer with the newly installed operating system of Ubuntu Desktop 22.04.3 LTS.
+>SNIFF can be directly installed and run on Ubuntu Desktop 22.04.3 LTS.
 >
->For other environments, we cannot guarantee the stability of the software.
+>Other environments may also work, but compatibility with other environments is not guaranteed.

-To download our tool, clone the complete repository into a directory (named as ROOT, the same below) of your Ubuntu system.
+To download our tool, clone the entire repository into a directory (named DIR, the same as below) in your system.

     git clone https://github.com/SNIFFanonymous/SNIFF.git